awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Type: Array of [RecordingsInfo](#ctr-RecordingsInfo)
 The first recording for a contact will appear in both the Recording and Recordings sections of the contact record\.

+**RelatedContactId**
+If this contact is associated with another contact, this is the identifier of the related contact\.
+Type: String
+Length: 1\-256\.

 **ScheduledTimestamp**
 The date and time when this contact was scheduled to trigger the flow to run, in UTC time\.
 This is supported only for the task channel\.
 Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

 **SystemEndpoint**
 The system endpoint\.
 For `INBOUND`, this is the phone number that the customer dialed\.
-For `OUTBOUND`, this is the Outbound caller ID number assigned to the outbound queue that is used to dial the customer\.
+For `OUTBOUND`, this is the outbound caller ID number assigned to the outbound queue that is used to dial the customer\.
+For callback, this shows up as `Softphone` for calls handled by agents with softphone\.
 Type: [Endpoint](#ctr-endpoint)

 **TransferCompletedTimestamp**